Francis E. Patterson: Career

-At the outbreak of the Civil War, Patterson rejoined the army and was commissioned colonel of the 17th Pennsylvania Volunteer Infantry, April 25, 1861.
-He was promoted to brigadier general in the United States Volunteers on April 11, 1862, and placed in command of the 3rd Brigade, 2nd Division, III Corps, Army of the Potomac.
+At the outbreak of the Civil War, Patterson rejoined the army and was commissioned colonel of the 17th Pennsylvania Volunteer Infantry, a ninety-day militia regiment which saw service as guard duty along the Potomac River.
+He was promoted to brigadier general in the United States Volunteers effective April 11, 1862, and placed in command of the 3rd Brigade, 2nd Division, III Corps, Army of the Potomac.

-Patterson led his brigade at Williamsburg and Seven Pines, but during the latter battle, he had to relinquish command due to illness, apparently typhoid fever.
-He took a leave of absence on June 7 and so missed the Seven Days Battles entirely.
+Patterson led his brigade at Williamsburg and Seven Pines, but during the latter battle, he had to relinquish command due to illness with typhoid fever.
+He took a leave of absence on June 7 and missed the Seven Days Battles.
 By July, he was well enough to take on administrative duties at army headquarters.
-Patterson did not return to field command until the fall months when he resumed command of his old brigade, now in Daniel Sickles's division.
+Patterson did not return to field command until the fall months when he resumed command of his old brigade, now in Daniel Sickles' division.
 However, recurrent ill health continued to plague him.

-Patterson was at Catlett's Station when he withdrew his brigade upon hearing unconfirmed reports of a Confederate troop presence nearby.
+Patterson was at Catlett's Station when he withdrew his brigade based on unconfirmed reports of Confederate troops nearby.
 Sickles accused him of retreating without orders and called for a military board of inquiry to court-martial him.
-However, on November 2, Patterson was found dead in his tent of a self-inflicted gunshot wound.
+However, on November 2, 1862, Patterson was found dead in his tent of a self-inflicted gunshot wound.
 Initially it was not clear whether his death was accidental or a suicide.
 But an article in The Baltimore Sun from 29 November 1862 cites an eyewitness, Capt.
 Vreeland of the 8th New Jersey Volunteer Infantry who was with him in his tent at the time.
 Vreeland states that Patterson "committed the act while under a temporary insanity ... so suddenly was the rash act committed that (I) could not stay his hand."

-Patterson is buried at Laurel Hill Cemetery in Philadelphia, Pennsylvania.
-His father and brother were later buried next to him.
+He was interred at Laurel Hill Cemetery in Philadelphia, Pennsylvania next to his father.

+Personal life

+He was a member of the Friendly Sons of St. Patrick.